TheM1ddleM1n/NovaCoreForMiniblox/README.md

 ## Contact & Support
 - Open an issue on this repository for bugs, feature requests, or help: https://github.com/TheM1ddleM1n/NovaCoreForMiniblox/issues
 - Maintainer: https://github.com/TheM1ddleM1n

-## Next steps for this repository
-- Add a CONTRIBUTING.md and LICENSE file (MIT is a good default).
-- Add examples and screenshots demonstrating module behavior.

 Thank you for using NovaCore — contributions and feedback are much appreciated!